Why You Should Work With A Disability Content Specialist

 Solution 3: Make accessibility inclusive for everyone

-Did you know ableism depends on the workplace setting and the type of disability?
+Did you know that ableism can change depending on the workplace, and even the type of disability?

-According to the 2023 study from the Economic and Social Research Institute, employers are more likely to hire a candidate with a spinal disorder than a candidate with an anxiety disorder.
+A 2024 study from the Economic and Social Research Institute found that employers are more likely to hire someone with a spinal disorder than someone with an anxiety disorder.

 For example:

-- Include braille descriptions and tactile lines for a blind person.
+- Add braille and tactile guides for blind visitors.

 Give your workplace a fresh start